joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 = .htaccess =

-In case the plugin was not able to update your .htaccess, these are the lines for your .htaccess to make webfonts function properly, you can add them right after '&#35;END Wordpress':
+In case the plugin was not able to update your `.htaccess`, these are the lines for your `.htaccess` to make webfonts function properly, you can add them right after '&#35;END Wordpress':

     &#35; BEGIN ruigehond007
     <IfModule mod_headers.c>